DjangoGirls/tutorial/en/django_models/README.md

   Applying blog.0001_initial...
 OK
 ```

 Hurray!
-Our Post model is now in our database!
+Our BlogPost model is now in our database!
 It would be nice to see it, right?
-Jump to the next chapter to see what your Post looks like!
+Jump to the next chapter to see what your BlogPost looks like!